piercelamb/ml_all/README.md

 ### To run the code (for the impatient):

 You should read all the context below, but if you've cloned the repo, you'll need to download the datasets and put them in the
 `/supervised_learning/data` folder.
-The links above contain easy-to-find links to download.
+The links below contain easy-to-find links to download.
 Note Online Shopping Intention has a single CSV while Ford Alertness was already split into Train/Test/Solution.
 All of these CSVs should be in `/data`